 Young Living sources other botanicals from their Mona farm location: Lavender, Clary Sage, Goldenrod, Melissa, Juniper and Blue Yarrow.

-If you visit in the Fall, you may get to witness the Monarch butterfly migration from Canada to Mexico.
-The Young Living Lavender Farm and Distillery is a stopping point where they can feed and rest.
+Should you visit in the Fall, you may get to witness the Monarch butterfly migration from Canada to Mexico.
+The Young Living Lavender Farm and essential oil distillery is the perfect stopping point where they can feed and rest.

-LAVENDER FUN FACT: Lavender is steam distilled from the flowering tops of the plant, and it takes 27 square feet of lavender plants or 3 pounds of lavender flowers to make one 15-ml bottle of Lavender essential oil.
+✰ LAVENDER FUN FACT ✰ Lavender is steam distilled from the flowering tops of the plant.
+It takes 27 square feet of lavender plants or 3 pounds of lavender flowers to make one 15ml bottle of Lavender essential oil.

 Hill Country Lavender

 |Address: 8241 Farm to Market 165, Blanco TX 78606|

 Hill Country Lavender is nestled in a small valley in the shadow of the highest point in Blanco County, Texas.